Gowtham-app-developer/Android-Interview-Questions/Android System.md

 - Git has a remote repository which is stored in a server and a local repository which is stored in the computer of each developer.
 - This means that the code is not just stored in a central server, but the full copy of the code is present in all the developers’ computers.
 - Git is a Distributed Version Control System since the code is present in every developer’s computer.

-## What is multiple apks?

-- Generating the multiple number of apks for a single application, by splitting a single apk into multiple apks, where each apk is specific for some sort of devices.
-- Multiple apk is mainly used to generate specific apks for different screen densities and different CPU architecture.

 ## What is Firebase?